MA (Hons) Finance

 HNC A in graded unit (Accounting)

-HND BB in graded units (Accounting or Business)
+HND BBB in graded units (Accounting or Business)

 English language requirements